Blacktown Hospital: History

 In September 1956, a public meeting was held to discuss the need for a hospital in the town.
-Following petitions to the State Health Department for a facility, tenders were called for the £1.5 million hospital in July 1961.
+Following petitions to the State health department for a facility, tenders were called for the £1.5 million hospital in July 1961.
 The foundation stone was laid on 19 May 1963.

 The original Blacktown District Hospital building was completed in January 1965 and "commenced rendering its service to the public on the 28th April, 1965".
-It was officially opened on 28 April 1965 by then NSW Health Minister Billy Sheahan.
+It was officially opened on 28 April 1965 by then NSW Health Minister Bill Sheahan.
 This building has since been demolished, but was located on the site of the current Building C (Clinical Services Building, 2016).

 The original district hospital building was considered unique for its innovative design which included "Spanish style courtyards", high tech catering equipment and the only "single-storey, double corridor hospital in the world".
 It had a capacity of 152 beds.

 Nurses were given strict dress code instructions before the opening, including no eye make-up and wearing a distinct shade of lipstick.
 Matron Erella Macaulay was made the first director of nursing after opening the first nursing school in Blacktown in 1964.
 In its first year, nurses helped deliver 500 babies.

 The first executive officers included J.G.S Moffat (first Chairman of the Board of Directors), Anthony P. Suleau (first Chief Executive Officer), and Erella F. Macaulay (Matron).

 A modern kiosk, medical superintendent's quarters and resident medical officers' quarters were added in 1965.

 A Volunteer Service was established in 1969 following a meeting of the Hospital Auxiliary.
 Volunteer roles originally included cleaning thermometers, filing patient records, cleaning slides in Pathology, rolling bandages, collecting X-rays, counting tablets in Pharmacy, feeding patients, feeding babies for adoption, writing letters for patients, folding nappies, attending to flowers, and washing patients' hair.

 A four-bed cardiac care unit opened in 1971.

 A new Maternity Wing opened in 1976.
 This building is currently the Regional Dialysis Centre/Admin Building.

 The first purpose-built birthing centre in NSW opened at the hospital in 1991 for low-risk mums-to-be with three birth rooms, all with en-suite.
 Beds had "pretty bedspreads", vertical drapes and plenty of light, and were designed to feel like a bedroom at home.
 Mothers-to-be were encouraged to wear their own nightgowns and use their own baby clothes, and partners and families were welcome.
 The first baby born in the unit was a baby boy weighing 4.22 kilos, to mother Marilyn Lentern and husband Paul.
 Sisters Sarah, Miriam and Bethany waited in the new lounge with their grandparents until they were beckoned in to the room to see their new brother.
 The Lenterns were presented with a basket of flowers, a photograph album and a bottle of champagne to celebrate the first birth in the centre.

 A new hospital building was completed in 1999 to meet growing healthcare demand.
 It was designed by McConel Smith & Johnson.